JuliaTrustworthyAI/CounterfactualExplanations.jl/README.md

 ## News 📣

 **JuliaCon 2022**: This project will be presented at JuliaCon 2022 in July 2022.
-See here for the preliminary slide pack: [[html](https://www.paltmeyer.com/CounterfactualExplanations.jl/dev/resources/juliacon22/presentation.html#/title-slide)]
+See here for the preliminary slide pack: \[[html](https://www.paltmeyer.com/CounterfactualExplanations.jl/dev/resources/juliacon22/presentation.html#/title-slide)\]

+### Developmemts since v0.1.2

+-   Added support for generating multiple counterfactuals instead of just one.
+-   Implemented DiCE (Mothilal, Sharma, and Tan 2020).
+-   Added option to add a random perturbation to the initial factual values, which is an easy way to mitigate adversarial attacks on CE (Slack et al. 2021).
+-   Visualizations: added various plotting methods to visualize results.
+For *n*-dimensional data where *n* \> 2 we use `UMAP.jl` to compress the data.
+The decision boundary is then visualized using its a Voronoi based representation following (**migut2015visualizing?**).
+Thanks to my student [Aleksander Buszydlik](https://github.com/abuszydlik) for bringing this idea to my attention.

 ## Installation 🚩